matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

 ## Learn more

-- To learn more about account abstraction on zkSync, check out its [documentation page](../zksync-v2/aa.md).
+- To learn more about L1->L2 interaction on zkSync, check out the [documentation](../developer-guides/Bridging/l1-l2.md).
-- To learn more about the `zksync-web3` SDK, check out its [documentation page](../../api/js).
+- To learn more about the `zksync-web3` SDK, check out its [documentation](../../api/js).
-- To learn more about the zkSync hardhat plugins, check out their [documentation page](../../api/hardhat).
+- To learn more about the zkSync hardhat plugins, check out their [documentation](../../api/hardhat).